 The Montinore Estate

 Established in 1982, Montinore Estate is the largest producer of biodynamic, estate-grown grapes in the United States.
 The 200-acre swath was certified by Demeter USA in 2008, and includes parcels planted to a host of grapes, many of which are well-known in the Willamette Valley (Pinot Noir, Pinot Gris, Riesling, and Gewurztraminer) and others that are less customary (think Müller-Thurgau, Lagrein, Teroldego, Muscat, and Sauvignon Blanc.)
+While their focus is on biodynamic methods, not all of the wines made by Montinore Estate are made in accordance with them.

 The traditional Italian varieties make more sense when you understand proprietor Rudy Marchesi’s background: he is the grandson of Italian immigrants.
 Family meals – from simple weeknight suppers to gala celebrations – revolved around good food, good wine, and good friends.
 He fell in love with Oregon wine country, believing it had potential to grow the grapes he remembered from childhood as well as those he had come to appreciate as an adult.